Therapeutic Riding is beneficial in the following ways:

 - Provides education, knowledge, vocabulary, sequencing, colors, shapes and numbers.

-Prior to enrolling in our program, an evaluation will be scheduled by the instructor.
+Registration Details: Prior to enrolling in our program, an evaluation will be scheduled by the instructor.
 This will help determine the appropriate class placement, horse/pony goals/objectives and the number of volunteers necessary to assist during the lesson.

 Our program is open year round (major holidays observed and closed during inclement weather).
 Sessions are every six weeks with one week off.
 Depending on available space, a new student can be accepted into the program at any time for the remainder of a session block.
 Students are assigned to a weekly 45 minute class held on Monday, Tuesday, Wednesday or Thursday evenings at 4, 5 or 6 PM.
 Be sure to check our calendar for updated information.